yandex-cloud/docs/en/legal/privacy.md

 *	Other third parties when it is required to satisfy applicable laws.

-*	In the event that CloudIL goes through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of its assets, your personal data may be among the assets transferred and it will be transferred only subject to restrictions similar to those contained herein or as otherwise be required by applicable laws and regulations.
+*	In the event that Nebius goes through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of its assets, your personal data may be among the assets transferred and it will be transferred only subject to restrictions similar to those contained herein or as otherwise be required by applicable laws and regulations.

 ## 6. Transfers to third countries

-CloudIL may transfer personal data to third countries, including those that do not provide the same level of data protection as in Israel.
-When doing so, CloudIL ensures implementation of security measures aimed at protection of your personal data in an appropriate manner.
-In such cases, CloudIL will take steps to ensure a proper level of protection of personal data as detailed in this Policy and as required by applicable law.
+Nebius may transfer personal data to third countries, including those that do not provide the same level of data protection as in Israel.
+When doing so, Nebius ensures implementation of security measures aimed at protection of your personal data in an appropriate manner.
+In such cases, Nebius will take steps to ensure a proper level of protection of personal data as detailed in this Policy and as required by applicable law.

 ## 7. Data Storage and retention